-Persian Cat Care and Grooming Secrets by Breeder Laura Thomas
+Persian Cat Grooming Secrets by Breeder Laura Thomas

-Hello, My name is Laura of Purrinlot Persian Cattery, owner and Formulator of Castle Baths Spa Products.
+Hello, My name is Laura of Purrinlot Persian Cattery, owner and formulator of Castle Baths Spa Products.
+My business is natural spa products.
 My hobby is the Persian cat!

 I have shown successfully many Persian cats and Kittens to top national levels.
 I have won titles for having some of the best Persians in the world of cats.
 The success of my wins started with proper grooming.
 Genetics, diet and proper grooming are all very important!

-Our DVD's and Grooming Supplies all in one.
-This will actually teach you to groom your cat step-by-step, what products work best, and how to properly wash your Persian Cat and other long-hairs like a professional!
+Below you will find 6 Persian cat grooming tips that helped me achieve success in cat shows.
+You'll find even more Persian grooming tips in our grooming DVDs, which will actually teach you to groom your cat step-by-step, what products work best, and how to properly wash your Persian Cat and other long-hairs like a professional!
 These DVDs are the only of their kind on the market today!
 Actually, they are the ONLY Persian Grooming DVDs on the market!

 What goes in comes out!
 Diet is of utmost importance along with the family tree of the kitty.
 Did you know diet can take up to 6 months to be fully seen in a coat or skin condition.
 So please feed well and start young!
 The condition of the coat also shares the health of the cat.